-RoboForm is a convenient and time-saving tool, which allows the user to safely store and access their passwords.
+RoboForm is a convenient and time-saving tool, which allows users to safely store and access their passwords.
 The auto-fill feature can be used to enter personal data for long web forms.
 It has an auto-save new passwords option and saves all the passwords in one place.

 AES-256-bit encryption with the PBKDF2 SHA-256 algorithm is used by Roboform to protect data.
 We feel that it is the best free password manager for Android, iPhone, and Linux.

 The app locks after timed inactivity.
 It also syncs all the passwords throughout all devices and computers.

 - It lets the user share information securely with other users, and data with family and friends can also be shared.

 - RoboForm gives users unlimited password-less login entries for their apps.

 - There is also a password auditing feature, which lets the user examine the security strength of the website.

 - It allows one-click logins to web accounts with the RoboForm browser form, and data can easily be accessed from all the supported browsers and apps.